 Certify and submit, through SMARTS, documentation based upon the above site assessment and SWPPP evaluation that:

-Additional BMPs and/or SWPPP implementation measures have been identified and included in the SWPPP to comply with the Receiving Water Limitations (Section IV.D) or applicable numeric effluent limitations in Attachment H; or
+Additional BMPs and/or SWPPP implementation measures have been identified and included in the SWPPP to comply with the Receiving Water Limitations (Section IV.D) or applicable numeric effluent limitations in Attachment H; or,

-No additional BMPS or SWPPP implementation measures are required to reduce or prevent pollutants in all regulated discharges to comply with the Receiving Water Limitations (Section IV.D) or applicable numeric effluent limitations in Attachment H.
+No additional BMPs or SWPPP implementation measures are required to reduce or prevent pollutants in all regulated discharges to comply with the Receiving Water Limitations (Section IV.D) or applicable numeric effluent limitations in Attachment H.

-2. The Regional Water Board or its delegate may require revisions of the discharger’s water quality based corrective actions and/or request additional supporting documentation.
+VI.Q.2.
+The Regional Water Board or its delegate may require revisions of the discharger’s water quality-based corrective actions and/or request additional supporting documentation.

-R. Continuation of Expired General Permit
+VI.R.
+Continuation of Expired General Permit